trent-/trent-.github.io/_posts/2015-09-18-getting-going-with-golang.md

 * pkg - any libraries/dependencies you compile will land in here.
 If
 * src - all your source files will land here.
 You will likely want to associate packages to your github profile, so will have the directory tree: github.com/tschf/projectName

+nb: the pkg and bin directories will automatically be created as needed.

-To test this out, we will set up the directory structure - then create a project named helloWorld:
+To test this out, we will set up the directory structure - then create a project named helloworld:

 ```bash
 $ cd $GOPATH
 $ mkdir -p src/github.com/tschf
 $ mkdir helloworld
 ```

-nb: the pkg and bin directories will automatically be created as needed.

 In there, we add the source file `main.go` with the following code: